 NIMISH PATEL, ESQ.
+PETER HOGAN, ESQ.

-RICHARDSON & PATEL LLP

-10900 WILSHIRE BOULEVARD, SUITE 500

-LOS ANGELES, CALIFORNIA 90024

-TELEPHONE (310) 208-1182
+RICHARDSON & PATEL LLP 10900 WILSHIRE BOULEVARD, SUITE 500 LOS ANGELES, CALIFORNIA 90024 TELEPHONE (310) 208-1182

 Approximate date of proposed sale to public: From time to time after the effective date of this registration statement.

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. |X|
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this Form is a post effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: $\mid \ \mid$

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: $| |$
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If this Form is a post effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: [] If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement

-If delivery of this prospectus is expected to be made pursuant to Rule 434, please check the following box: $|{}|{}$
+If delivery of this prospectus is expected to be made pursuant to Rule 434, please check the following box: $[\]$